M340 and M390 Casting Bodies

 L4558A M390 cast bottle vs. L4768D

-L4558A is not mature enough.
-That being said it has plenty of firing shrinkage, so this might just be heat sinking by the shelf.
+L4558A is not mature enough on the bottom of this slip castbottle.
+That being said it has plenty of firing shrinkage, so this is being heatsink by the kiln shelf.

 Typecodes